Changissnz/nu_merchant_principal/README.md

 **MESH3:** A result from the changes produced from a new connection to "alliance" factor $F$; see reference MESH2.
 Node $B$ is demoted to a clear sub-ordinate, with node
 $b_0$ assuming the lead.
-Dash lines signify previous edges now shattered.
+Dash lines signify previous connections now shattered.

 ![image info](./images/ssa_six.PNG)